undefined

 Lying in the eastern region of Nepal, this temple of Goddess Pathibhara is the most visited holy spot.

-The religious site is situated in Hanspokhari and is just above the highway to Ilam-Mechi.
+The religious site is in Hanspokhari and just above the highway to Ilam-Mechi.

 6.Mai Beni